-One of the best things about NYC is the public transportation is AMAZING.
+One of the best things about New York City is the public transportation is AMAZING.
 Uber, what?
 You don’t need Uber EVER, the subway (MTA – Metropolitan Transportation Authority) is 24 hours!
 This IS the city that never sleeps after all!
 Well, let me elaborate, some lines will have limited hours, and some stations may be skipped due to “express” train status, but for the most part, it is 24 hours.
 For convenience, however, you may opt to use Lyft or Uber.
 But that’s solely up to you, I’ve personally never had to use anything other than the Long Island Rail Road (LIRR) and the subway.

 Fun Fact: All of the stations in Manhattan have really cool mosaics on the walls that serve as signs for the respective station.
 One of my favorites is the 81st/Museum of Natural History station, it has dinosaurs on the walls!

 In short, it’s the train system that takes you around the island/peninsula of Long Island and to/from Manhattan from Long Island.

 Why would you need the LIRR, if you’re only planning to be in Manhattan?